Data Delivery Models

 Existing export formats can usually be reused during onboarding.
 While standardized formats are preferred, Fyre can adapt to alternative structures when required.

-In specific cases, Fyre can integrate directly with a partner’s API and retrieve data on a scheduled basis.
+In specific cases, Fyre can connect directly to a partner’s API and retrieve data on a scheduled basis.

 This model is typically used when: